Cycloheximide

 Cycloheximide is a naturally occurring fungicide produced by the bacterium Streptomyces griseus.
 Cycloheximide exerts its effects by interfering with the translocation step in protein synthesis (movement of two tRNA molecules and mRNA in relation to the ribosome), thus blocking eukaryotic translational elongation.
 Cycloheximide is widely used in biomedical research to inhibit protein synthesis in eukaryotic cells studied in vitro (i.e. outside of organisms).
 It is inexpensive and works rapidly.
 Its effects are rapidly reversed by simply removing it from the culture medium.

 Due to significant toxic side effects, including DNA damage, teratogenesis, and other reproductive effects (including birth defects and toxicity to sperm), cycloheximide is generally used only in in vitro research applications, and is not suitable for human use as a therapeutic compound.
 Although it has been used as a fungicide in agricultural applications, this application is now decreasing as the health risks have become better understood.

 Because cycloheximide rapidly breaks down in a basic environment, decontamination of work surfaces and containers can be achieved by washing with a non-harmful alkali solution such as soapy water or aqueous sodium bicarbonate.

 It is classified as an extremely hazardous substance in the United States as defined in Section 302 of the U.S. Emergency Planning and Community Right-to-Know Act (42 U.S.C.
 11002), and is subject to strict reporting requirements by facilities which produce, store, or use it in significant quantities.

 Discovery

 Cycloheximide was reported in 1946 by Alma Joslyn Whiffen-Barksdale at the Upjohn Company.

 Experimental applications

 Cycloheximide can be used as an experimental tool in molecular biology to determine the half-life of a protein.
 Treating cells with cycloheximide in a time-course experiment followed by western blotting of the cell lysates for the protein of interest can show differences in protein half-life.
 Cycloheximide treatment provides the ability to observe the half-life of a protein without confounding contributions from transcription or translation.
+Irreversible analogues of cycloheximide have also been reported.

 Mitochondrial protein synthesis is resistant to inhibition by cycloheximide.
 On the other hand chloramphenicol inhibits mitochondrial (and bacterial) protein synthesis, but synthesis on cytoplasmic ribosomes is resistant.
 Before genomes were available, these inhibitors were used to determine which mitochondrial proteins were synthesized in the mitochondria from mitochondrial genes.